alifialistu/RFMAnalysis-KMeans/README.md

 **QUESTION** : How to understand customer behaviour to plan marketing strategy accordingly?

 **MEASURE** : A well clustered customer basen on basic data that we have.

+# RFM Analysis for Customer Segmentation
+RFM analysis enables personalized marketing, improves satisfaction and helps marketers to develop unique, appropriate deals for the right customer groups.

+RFM analysis is a data-driven customer behavior segmentation methodology in which RFM stands for recency ,frequency, and monetary value.